MicrosoftDocs/winrt-api/windows.devices.gpio/gpiochangereader_clear_556466.md

 # Windows.Devices.Gpio.GpioChangeReader.Clear

 ## -description

 Discards all change records from the reader's buffer.

-## -parameters

 ## -remarks

 This will also reset an active overflow condition, causing the [IsOverflowed](gpiochangereader_isoverflowed.md) property to return false.

 ## -see-also